clolsonus/covid-19/README.md

 don't aren't my job to fix.
 Numbers are funny and we can look at them many different ways.
 Sometimes we can see the story we want to see, sometimes we don't see what we like and we can quickly move on.
-Sometimes it's good to just look at them and and let them soak in a bit and maybe improve our overall perspective a bit.
+Sometimes it's good to just look at them and and let them soak in and maybe improve our overall perspective a bit.

 As of today, the scripts still work and you can run them yourself, add different countries, change date ranges, etc. if you want to